balena-io/docs/pages/learn/more/examples/seed-projects.md

 [Repository][golang-seed-link]

 This is a simple seed project for getting started with Go on the Intel Edison.
-The project use [GB][gb-builder-link] to build the project and it's dependencies in the `Dockerfile`.
+The project use [GB][gb-builder-link] to build the project and its dependencies in the `Dockerfile`.

 __Note:__ This project will not build on any of the ARM architecture board.
 Currently,